2016 Iowa Republican presidential caucuses: Procedure

-Caucus Operations
+Caucus operations

 The caucuses began at 7:00 PM local time across 1,681 precincts statewide.
 After the selection of caucus chairs and secretaries, campaign representatives made speeches supporting their candidates before voters cast their preferences on paper ballots.
 The 2016 Republican caucuses set a new turnout record with 186,932 participants, significantly higher than the 121,503 who participated in 2012.

 Campaign

 The Iowa caucuses required extensive ground organization and retail politics from the candidates.
 Ted Cruz's campaign pursued a traditional grassroots approach, completing the "Full Grassley" by visiting all 99 counties in Iowa while building relationships with evangelical and conservative leaders.
 His campaign utilized sophisticated data analytics and microtargeting to identify and turn out likely supporters.

-Donald Trump opted for a less conventional strategy, focusing on large rallies and earned media coverage that drew thousands of attendees across the state.
+Donald Trump opted for a less conventional strategy, focusing on large rallies that drew thousands of attendees across the state and earned media coverage.
 However, questions persisted about whether his unorthodox approach could successfully convert rally attendance into caucus participation from first-time voters.

 Marco Rubio positioned himself as an electable conservative alternative, particularly appealing to suburban voters and party regulars.
 His campaign emphasized his youth and vision for a "New American Century," gaining momentum in the final weeks before the caucuses.